-Each committee has an over-arching purpose that helps support the operations of the community.
+Each committee has an overarching purpose that helps support the operations of the community.
 These purposes are similar to activities that occur in any sort of organization that you may work for in the future.
-With that in mind, it is recommended that students choose a committee

-Reviews are large-scale assessments, while updates are immediate alterations to the that they are interested in, that they want to develop skills around, and/or whose current skills will support the activities of the committee.
+With that in mind, it is recommended that students choose a committee that they are interested in, that they want to develop skills around, and/or whose current skills will support the activities of the committee.
 Committee work can be a valuable thing to put on a resume and offers great talking points for an interview.
 In all committees, students will develop project management, communication, and group skills.